 The US National Headache Foundation recommends not altering your sleep routine, but rather getting enough sleep, even during the holiday period.
-The necessary amount of sleep can be very different for each individual: some of us manage with 6-7 hours where others need a full 9-10 hours to be able to function properly.
+The necessary amount of sleep can be very different for each individual: some of us manage 6-7 hours while others need a full 9-10 hours to be able to function properly.
 A general rule is to avoid pulling all-nighters and watching movies or playing games until dawn.
-At New Year’s Eve, make sure you can sleep in in the morning.
+On New Year’s Eve, make sure you can sleep in in the morning.
 Equip yourself with earplugs and a sleeping mask for your eyes if you have problems with excess light or sounds during the night or in the morning.

 Eat well and don’t overdo alcohol

 It is important to keep our blood sugar levels constant and make sure we get enough fibres that help regulate the levels to avoid both highs and lows.
 Eating huge, sumptuous meals and then skipping the following ones because of poor digestion is going to make your level bounce up and down.
 So make sure to follow your regular eating rhythm with three main meals and a few healthy snacks such as nuts and fruits per day.
-According to The Michigan Headache & Neurological Institute, tyramine-rich foods such as ripened cheese, chocolate, and processed meats can trigger headaches and should be eaten with moderation.
+According to The Michigan Headache & Neurological Institute, tyramine-rich foods such as ripened cheese, chocolate, and processed meats can trigger headaches and should be eaten in moderation.
 It is also useful to monitor your caffeine intake by limiting the total amount of colas, coffee, and tea.
 Alcohol naturally affects brain chemistry, which plays a huge role in headaches.
 If you are headache-prone, avoid beers because of the yeast and other ingredients that might be activators.